mactul/powermake/examples.md

     config.nb_total_operations = len(files) + 1

     # Compile each file in the set files with the C and C++ compiler of the config object.
-    # This function parallelize the compilation of each file
+    # This function parallelizes the compilation of each file
     # returns a set containing the path of each .o (or equivalent)
     objects = powermake.compile_files(config, files)